mcuntz/pyeee/docs/html/_sources/index.rst

 ==========

-``pyeee``: a Python library for parameter screening of computational models using the extension of Morris' method of Elementary Effects called Efficient or Sequential Elementary Effects by `Cuntz, Mai et al.`_ (Water Res Research, 2015).
+``pyeee``: a Python library for parameter screening of computational models using Morris' method of Elementary Effects and its extension of Efficient or Sequential Elementary Effects by `Cuntz, Mai et al.`_ (Water Res Research, 2015).

 |DOI| |PyPI version| |Conda version| |License| |Build Status| |Coverage Status|